Photos: A devastating earthquake hits Turkey and Syria

 AP

-Rescue workers search for survivors under the rubble of a collapsed building in Diyarbakir, southeastern Turkey, on Monday.
-A powerful earthquake struck southeast Turkey and northern Syria.
+Rescue workers and medical teams try to reach trapped residents in a collapsed building following an earthquake in Diyarbakir, southeastern Turkey, early Monday.
+A powerful earthquake has caused significant damage in southeast Turkey and Syria and many casualties have been reported.

 Ilyas Akengin / AFP via Getty Images